dchicchon/GitTrack/README.md

 - Admins can see a list of users that are in the database

 #### Instructor
+- Instructor can invite students to cohort

+- Instructor can track the progress of individual students and compare them to each other on a graph

+- Instructor can create many cohorts that have many students assigned to them

 - Instructors can create cohorts

 ## Clone Instructions